chenaciousD/website/content/projects/ThreeWaysLLMs/index.md

 - The app processes the user SMSs with GPT-3 by leveraging GPT to extract entities.
 For example, it interprets natural language input like "I want a coffee shop a few blocks away" to identify the type of place the user is interested in (like a restaurant, cafe, etc.) and the preferred search radius (from "walking distance" to a specific number of meters).
 - OpenAI's function calling is used to generate a json from the above (PlaceType and Radius) to intelligently call Google Places Nearby search API
 - The backend fetches results from Google Places API to retrieve nearby locations based on the query
-- Sends return SMS to user asking for more context: To help provide context to GPT, the user can enter anything they think might be useful in helping refine the search results (i.e., "I'm with my family; I'm an architect" etc)
+- The app sends a return SMS to the user asking for more context to help it provide context to GPT, the user can enter anything they think might be useful in helping refine the search results (i.e., "I'm with my family; I'm an architect" etc)
-- Ranks Recommendations: Employs OpenAI's GPT-3 for personalizing recommendations based on user profiles.
+- The backend employs OpenAI's GPT-3 for personalizing recommendations based on user context and sends the generated response with rationale back to the user via SMS.
-- Manages User States: Tracks and updates the progression of user interactions.

 {{< figure src="Place-recommender.jpeg" title="Sample Natural Language Conversations" >}}